anychart-integrations/scala-play-mysql-template/README.md

 This example shows how to run Anychart library with the Scala programming language using Play framework 2.5.x and MySQL.

 ### Running
-To use this sample you must have:

-To use this sample you must have Java, Scala, Activator and Mysql installed, if you do not have Java, please, visit [Java download page](https://java.com/download/) if you do not have Scala, please, visit [Scala official site](http://www.scala-lang.org/), if you do not have Activator, please, visit [Activator download page](https://www.lightbend.com/activator/download), if you do not have MySQL, please, visit [MySQL download page](https://dev.mysql.com/downloads/installer/) and follow [instructions](http://dev.mysql.com/doc/refman/5.7/en/installing.html)
+To use this sample you must have Java, Scala, Activator and Mysql installed, if you do not have Java, please, visit [Java download page](https://java.com/download/);
+if you do not have Scala, please, visit [Scala official site](http://www.scala-lang.org/);
+if you do not have Activator, please, visit [Activator download page](https://www.lightbend.com/activator/download);
+if you do not have MySQL, please, visit [MySQL download page](https://dev.mysql.com/downloads/installer/) and follow [instructions](http://dev.mysql.com/doc/refman/5.7/en/installing.html)

 To check your Java installation, run following command in command line: